Fortescue (company): Shipping fleet

-Fortescue Future Industries
+Fortescue Future Industries (Now Fortescue Energy)

 In 2020, Fortescue Future Industries was created to produce energy in several countries, starting with the 60 MW solar farm at its Chichester Hub.

 In October 2021, Fortescue Future Industries and Plug Power Inc. announced a joint venture to build a green hydrogen equipment manufacturing facility in Aldoga, Queensland.
 The first stage, due for completion in 2022, is expected to double the world's green hydrogen capacity.
 When the plant is completed, it is expected to be the largest of its type in the world.

 Also in October 2021, Fortescue Future Industries and Incitec Pivot announced a feasibility study for a new ammonium nitrate production plant in Brisbane.
 The plant would use PEM electrolysers to generate hydrogen to produce ammonium nitrate, mainly used as fertiliser and as a component in explosives, replacing the conventional manufacturing process which uses natural gas.

-In November 2021 it was announced that Fortescue Future Industries would build a plant in Río Negro Province, Argentina, that initially in 2024 would produce 600 MW of green hydrogen a year, rising to 15GW by 2030.
+In November 2021 it was announced that Fortescue Future Industries would build a plant in Río Negro Province, Argentina, that initially in 2024 would produce 600 MW of green hydrogen a year, rising to 15 GW by 2030.

-In March 2022, Fortescue Future Industries acquired UK-based Williams Advanced Engineering (WAE).
+In March 2022, Fortescue Future Industries acquired UK-based Williams Advanced Engineering (WAE), now rebranded as Fortescue Zero.
 As part of this acquisition, Fortescue and WAE will jointly develop the world first, zero emission electric Infinity Train that charges itself using the Earth's gravitational force.

+In July 2023 Fortescue Metals Group and Fortescue Future Industries were combined to form Fortescue.